adamaltmejd/swecov.se/content/research/greenspace_mental_health.md

 ---
+title: "Was residential nature access a protective factor for the development of mental health problems in the population during the COVID-19 pandemic?"
-title: "Green spaces and mental health"
+shorttitle: "Green spaces and mental health"
 date: 2024-12-17T00:37:00+02:00
 draft: false
 status: 'Ongoing'